10 things you didn’t know about the Rockefeller Center Christmas Tree

 The entrance of the United States into World War II saw the Rockefeller Center Christmas Tree undergo a patriotic makeover, straying away from elaborate decorations and instead using a simple array of red, white, and blue along with painted wooden stars.
 The year 1942 saw the raising of three trees instead of one, each decorated in one of the American flag’s colors.
 Additionally, no materials used for the war effort could be used for the tree.

-Starting in 1944 and until the wars end in 1945, the Rockefeller Center Christmas Tree went unlit due to blackouts being mandated across the city in fear of enemy aerial surveillance.
+Starting in 1944 and until the war ended in 1945, the Rockefeller Center Christmas Tree went unlit due to blackouts being mandated across the city in fear of enemy aerial surveillance.
 In the year following the war’s end, six ultraviolet light projectors were used to make the tree’s 700 fluorescent globes appear to be glowing in the dark.

 Following the September 11 attacks, the tree was once again lit a patriotic red, white, and blue.

-10. This year’s colossal tree comes from upstate New York.
+10. For the first time since 1959, this year’s colossal tree comes from Massachusetts

 RELATED: